konsoletyper/teavm-site/_docs/flavour/rest-client.md

 Writing JAX-RS services is out of scope this manual, and of scope of Flavour.
 There are many manuals and tutorials available.
 For example, you can read [this one](https://jersey.java.net/documentation/latest/getting-started.html).

+Note that service interface must be marked with `@org.teavm.flavour.rest.Resource` annotation.

 # Supported JAX-RS subset